sayo-hs/heftia/README.md

 [^5]: https://github.com/sayo-hs/heftia/issues/12
 [^6]: https://github.com/hasura/eff/issues/12

-Heftia can simply be described as a higher-order version of freer-simple.
+Heftia can simply be described as a higher-order version of `freer-simple`.
 This is indeed true in terms of its internal mechanisms as well.

 Additionally, this library provides a consistent algebraic effects semantics that is independent of carriers and effects.